 “Zebrafish are, in many ways, quite similar to humans in anatomy, physiology and disease susceptibility,” says Dr. Amatruda, Head of Basic and Translational Research for the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles.
 “They’re vertebrates, we share 70% of the same genes, and 80% of disease-causing genes in humans have a corresponding gene in zebrafish.”

 These traits make zebrafish an excellent model for studying human disease.
-To harness this potential, Dr. Amatruda is leading the new Alfred E. Mann Family Foundation Zebrafish Facility at Children’s Hospital Los Angeles.
+To harness this potential, Dr. Amatruda is leading the new Alfred E. Mann Family Foundation Zebrafish Laboratory at Children’s Hospital Los Angeles.
 The 3,000-square foot lab will support scientists studying many pediatric conditions and house up to 120,000 zebrafish.

 “We have big ambitions,” he says.
 “We want to study all the cancer genes.
 We want to study thousands of drug treatments.
 And we want to do it all very quickly, on a large scale.”

 Dr. Amatruda, who holds the Dr. Kenneth O. Williams Chair in Cancer Research, studies solid tumor cancers in children, including liver and kidney cancers and sarcomas (cancers of the bone, muscle and connective tissue).
 Although treatments like surgery, chemotherapy and radiation have dramatically improved survival rates for these cancers, they often come with toxic and long-term health effects.
 And not all patients respond to them.